 The Master of Arts (MA) in Creative Writing (CREW) is offered in two streams:

 For general information or advice about the Master of Arts programme at Victoria University, please see the Faculty of Humanities and Social Sciences MA page.

-The MA in Creative Writing is one year full-time graduate research degree, which gives recognition to work in creative writing.
+The MA in Creative Writing is a one year full-time postgraduate research degree, which gives recognition to work in creative writing.
 The programme does not teach a specific set of predetermined skills; rather, it encourages writers to identify and articulate, as appropriate, their own distinctive voices in their chosen medium.
 It is built around a strong workshop culture, reflecting our belief in the importance of nurturing individual voices within a lively community of writers.